Best Castle Stays in Scotland

 image source: DornochCastleHotel.com

-The restaurant has been refurbished, and you will love it.
+The restaurant is newly refurbished, and you will enjoy it.

 16) Invergarry Castle